roguehistory/Hist_Digh3814/content/en/week/12/instructions.md

 Given what you've read and explored in this last module, which was about 'communicating' digital archaeology, what are the implications for 'doing' digital archaeology for different audiences?
 How has your thinking evolved since the end of Module 2?
 Are there new dilemmas that have emerged?

 Integrate my feedback on your earlier work or any feedback you have received from your peers, summarizing the work you have done to date.

-- Upload this to your private github repository.
+- Upload this to your github repository.

 ### Submit Work for Grading

-You may make your repository private **or** public.

-If you make it private, **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
-(See the [Github instructions](/week/1/github) for a reminder.)

 You can log the link to your repository on [this form](https://forms.gle/9BMvFeFda9qq36fAA).